ArweaveTeam/docs.arweave.org-developers/tools/textury-arkb/README.md

 # arkb status ERWTghgB8wDkOdKJ-8F1ne6BPIybv_rMLQPGP8c3YuE
 Confirmed: true | Status: 200
 ```
-Issue: if your txid begins with a `-` minus symbol you will need to enclose in quotes and escape the `-` character, like the following
+Note: If your txid begins with a `-` minus symbol you will need to enclose in quotes and escape the `-` character, like the following
 ```bash
 # arkb status "\-hvARuCZcnPxcdiqhuSx_qwVKDTsBv3aq6Inz5NiheQ"
 Confirmed: true | Status: 200